 Keyword Research is the most important topic in blogging.
-Every blogger must do the keywords research for the blog before writing a blog post.
+Every blogger must do keyword research for the blog before writing a blog post.
 We have to find out the right keywords for our content.
 Basically, we select low competition and high volume keywords because it is easy to rank in Google.

 There are different free/paid tools available to find out the Keywords.
 SEMRush, KWFinder, Ahref, Google Keyword Planner, Ubersuggest, etc.